Authored by the expert who managed and guided the team behind the Laos Property Pack

 What property type will give the best return in Laos over 5 years as of 2026?

-As of January 2026, mid-market condos in prime Vientiane are expected to give the best total return over 5 years in Laos, combining moderate capital appreciation with solid rental income from expatriates and professionals.
+As of early 2026, mid-market condos in well-located parts of Vientiane are the property type most likely to deliver the best total return in Laos over the next five years, combining capital appreciation with rental income in a segment that is increasingly accessible to both local and foreign buyers.

 How will new infrastructure projects affect property prices in Laos over 5 years?